1.2 Underlying Policy, Principles and Values

 3. Principles Underpinning all Work to Safeguard and Promote the Welfare of Children

-Norfolk Safeguarding Children Board and all managers, employees, professionals, volunteers, carers, independent contractors and service providers must ensure that their practice reflects an approach which is:
+Norfolk Safeguarding Children Partnership and all managers, employees, professionals, volunteers, carers, independent contractors and service providers must ensure that their practice reflects an approach which is:

 The child should be seen (alone when appropriate) by the Lead Social Worker in addition to all other professionals who have a responsibility for the child’s welfare.
 His or her welfare should be kept sharply in focus in all work with the child and family.
 The significance of seeing and observing the child cannot be overstated.
 The child should be spoken and listened to, and their wishes and feelings ascertained, taken into account (having regard to their age and understanding) and recorded when making decisions about the provision of services.
 Some of the worst failures of the system have occurred when professionals have lost sight of the child and concentrated instead on their relationship with the adults.